JeongjinLee88/Transformed-Linear-Prediction-for-Extremes/README.md

 To access the air pollution data, users can visit the EPA website and download the daily data at (https://www.epa.gov/outdoor-air-quality-data/download-daily-data).
 Similarly, the industry portfolio data are publicly available at the Kenneth French Data Library (https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data\_library.html).

 ### Description
 The preprocessing of both datasets is described in Section 6 of the manuscript, and the preprocessed data can be found in the 'Data' folder.
-The simulated data are also available in the 'Data' folder or can be generated using the script file "1_ScriptLinearPred" and its corresponding source code files.
+The simulated data are also available in the 'Output' folder or can be generated using the script file "1_ScriptLinearPred" and its corresponding source code files.
 The EPA and the Kenneth French Data Library websites provide data dictionaries for both datasets.

 ## Code

 ### Abstract
-The provided files offer guidance on how to apply transformed-linear prediction in both simulation studies and real-world applications.
+The provided files offer guidance on how to apply transformed-linear prediction in both simulation studies and applications.
 By following the script files, users can generate optimized transformed-linear predictions, uncertainty quantification, and assess the coverage rate, etc.

 ### Description
-The following files provide instructions and functions for applying transformed-linear prediction in simulation studies, along with reproducing results in Sections 4 and 5 of the manuscript:
+The provided files contains comprehensive instructions and functions for applying transformed-linear prediction in simulation studies and applications, along with reproducing results in Sections 4, 5, and 6 of the manuscript:

 ### 1. Script and its source files for simulation studies.